mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Special Traits

-_**Sure-Footed.**_ You have advantage on Strength and Dexterity saving throws made against effects that would knock you prone.
+_**Sure-Footed.**_ You have advantage on Strength and Dexterity Saving Throws made against effects that would knock you prone.

 #### Actions